Info icon

 Remediation / Resolution

-To ensure that your Google Cloud load balancer backend services are protected with edge security policies, perform the following actions:
+To ensure that the backend services associated with your Google Cloud load balancers are protected with Cloud Armor edge security policies, perform the following operations:

 Using GCP Console